 700 million Marshmallow Peeps are sold each year in addition to the other forms of candy that make up the contents of many Easter baskets.
 If you’re not from the USA, you may not know what Marshmallow Peeps actually are.
 The peeps are made from soft marshmallow and often fashioned into animal shapes like chicks and bunnies for this spring occasion.

 Back in 1953, when Peeps were handmade, it took 27 hours to make each marshmallow chick.
 It now takes just 6 minutes because the process is automated.

-Many areas have Easter carols that are played on the holiday much like the songs associated with Christmas.
-Songs like The Easter Parade and Here Comes Peter Cottontail are firm holiday favorites for children.
+Many areas have Easter carols that are played on the holiday, much like the songs associated with Christmas.
+Songs like "The Easter Parade" and "Here Comes Peter Cottontail" are firm holiday favorites for children.

-We play this Easter music while we are doing the traditional Egg hunt and also while preparing the Sunday celebratory meal.
+We play this Easter music while we are doing the traditional egg hunt and also while preparing the Sunday celebratory meal.
 We also use this music for playing the Pass the Parcel party game.
-We wrap up candy and small items associated with the occasion like little chenille chicks.
+We wrap up candy and small items associated with the occasion, like little chenille chicks.

-Like Christmas, many people send out Easter cards to loved ones to celebrate this happy holiday season.
+Like with Christmas, many people send out Easter cards to loved ones to celebrate this happy holiday season.
 Over 120 million cards are sent out each year to family and friends.

-If you make your own card, you can add in some of the traditional symbols such as eggs, spring lambs, bunny rabbits and brightly colored flowers.
+If you make your own card, you can add in some of the traditional symbols such as eggs, spring lambs, bunny rabbits, and brightly colored flowers.

 One fun idea for children is to make a card shaped like an Easter egg.
-Cut a blank folded greeting card into an oval egg shape then get kids to decorate it with colored crayons, pens, paints, stickers and even glitter glues.
+Cut a blank folded greeting card into an oval egg shape, then get kids to decorate it with colored crayons, pens, paints, stickers, and even glitter glues.
 Send the cards out to your loved ones for special blessings on this happy occasion.

 © 2017 Marie